dosipod/SrWiki/Installing-and-Compiling.md

 ### Flashing ESP8266 Binaries

-1. Download for your plateform [NodeMCU-PyFlasher](https://github.com/marcelstoer/nodemcu-pyflasher/releases).
+1. Download for your platform [NodeMCU-PyFlasher](https://github.com/marcelstoer/nodemcu-pyflasher/releases).
 1. Plug the WeMOS D1 Mini (or other ESP8266 device) into your computer.
 1. Run NodeMCU-PyFlasher.
 1. Load the binary.
 1. Select the Com port.
-1. Select 'yes, wipes all data'
+1. Select 'yes, wipes all data'.
-1. Press Flash NodeMCU
+1. Press Flash NodeMCU.

 ### Flashing ESP32 Binaries

 Warning: We had to change the partition size on the ESP32 in order to 'fit' all the new features.
-This means that the 'old way' of upgrading/flashing, etc no longer work unfortunately.
+This means that the 'old way' of upgrading/flashing, no longer work unfortunately.

 1. Download [esptool](https://github.com/espressif/esptool).
 1. Download the ESP32 bootloader, such as https://github.com/Aircoookie/WLED/releases/download/v0.13.0-b5/esp32_bootloader_v4.bin